 Certain information included in this quarterly report on Form 10-Q contains, or incorporates by reference, forward-looking statements that involve risks, uncertainties, and assumptions that are difficult to predict.
-Words and expressions reflecting optimism, satisfaction or disappointment with current prospects, as well as words such as "believes," "intends," "estimates," "expects," "projects," "plans," "anticipates" and variations thereof, or the use of future tense, identify forward-looking statements, but their absence does not mean that a statement is not forward-looking.
+Words and expressions reflecting optimism, satisfaction, or disappointment with current prospects, as well as words such as "believes," "intends," "estimates," "expects," "projects," "plans," "anticipates," and variations thereof, or the use of future tense, identify forward-looking statements, but their absence does not mean that a statement is not forward-looking.

 Our forward-looking statements are not guarantees of performance, and actual results could vary materially from those contained in or expressed by such statements.
-In evaluating all such statements, we urge you to specifically consider various risks identified elsewhere in this quarterly report, and those set forth in Item 1A.
+In evaluating all such statements, we urge you to specifically consider various risks identified elsewhere in this quarterly report including Item 1A of Part II, as well as those set forth in Item 1A.
 Risk Factors in the 2024 Form 10-K, any of which could cause actual results to differ materially from those indicated by our forward-looking statements.